 The CCHN World Summit will be held at the Intercontinental Hotel in Geneva, Switzerland.
 Accessing the event is free of charge.
 Please note that our venue has a limited capacity and we may have to select participants through an application process.

-Certain sessions in our agenda will be live-streamed on an interactive platform.
+Certain sessions in our agenda will be live-streamed on an interactive platform and available in multiple languages.
+Check the event agenda for more information.

 Since its foundation in 2016, the Centre of Competence on Humanitarian Negotiation (CCHN) has been capturing, analysing and sharing humanitarian negotiation experience and practices—most importantly, thanks to the expertise of the 4,000 humanitarian practitioners who are currently part of our global community—and providing a space for dialogue across organisations.